MAIN - CHIP

 We are Siem Reap’s only physical sanctuary for rescued animals of all species.

 Get to know our lovely rescues!
 Every day, these amazing rescued animals need medical treatment, food, shelter, and of course, lots of love.
-Want to help them out?
-Click the Donate button at the top right of this page!

 Want to visit our rescued animals on-site our Sanctuary in Siem Reap, Cambodia?
 Visit our Tour page to book your visit today!
 Or find our more about volunteering here.